cherrynoize/dotfiles/.github/README.md

 > **Do submit a PR or let me know if this is outdated.*

-## 🔧 Install
+## 🔧 Setup

 I'm working on a setup script.
-You can just clone the repo for now and then manually move things where they belong.
+You can clone the repo for now and manually move things where they belong.

 Something like